-In this post we are going to see how to copy a 315/433Mhz radio frequency device with a processor like Arduino.
-A (worryingly) simple process that can be useful on many occasions.
+In this post, we are going to see how to copy a 315/433Mhz radio frequency device with a processor like Arduino.
+A (worryingly) simple process that can be useful in many situations.

-315 or 433 Mhz RF devices are very common, for example, in some wireless remote controls (some air conditioners), lighting control, in cheap sensors and alarms, among others.
+RF devices at 315 or 433 Mhz are very common, for example, in some wireless remote controls (some air conditioners), lighting control, in cheap sensors and alarms, among others.

-Copying a 315/433Mhz RF device can be of interest on multiple occasions, such as being able to act on a machine that has an RF remote control remotely (WiFi), add a timer, or integrate them into a home automation or IoT installation.
+Copying a 315/433Mhz RF device can be of interest on multiple occasions, such as being able to operate a machine that has an RF remote control remotely (WiFi), adding a timer, or integrating them into a home automation or IoT installation.

-Another interest is being able to capture the signals from RF sensors (for example, those from the cheap alarms we have mentioned).
-These sensors are very cheap and are highly optimized to operate with batteries for several years.
-Reading them allows us to easily add sensors to our home.
-For example, we can add a motion sensor, door sensor, or window sensor to turn on a light.
+Another interest lies in being able to capture signals from RF sensors (for example, those from the cheap alarms we mentioned).
+These sensors are very cheap and highly optimized to run on batteries for several years.
+Reading them allows adding sensors to our home easily.
+For example, we can add a motion, door, or window sensor to turn on a light.

-However, we already warn you that it is not going to work with all remotes.
-In particular, it will not work with those remotes with higher security (for example, garage door remotes) that use security mechanisms like the Rolling Code, precisely, so they cannot be copied.
+However, we warn you that it will not work with all remotes.
+Especially, it will not work with those remotes with higher security (for example, garage door openers) that use security mechanisms like Rolling Code, precisely to prevent them from being copied.

-In some countries, it is illegal to clone RF devices (even if they are your own).
+In some countries, it is illegal to clone RF devices (even your own).
 Check the current legislation in your country before applying the content of this post.

-The procedure for copying a 433Mhz RF device is very simple.
-We will only need a 1-2€ transmitter and receiver, as we saw in the post Wireless Communication in Arduino with 433Mhz RF modules.
+The procedure to copy a 433Mhz RF device is very simple.
+We will only need a cheap 1-2€ receiver and transmitter, as we saw in the post Wireless Communication in Arduino with 433Mhz RF Modules.

-The result will be much better if we use a CC1101 as we saw in this post that operates at 3V3, so it is especially suitable for projects with the ESP8266 and ESP32.
+The result will be even better if we use a CC1101 as we saw in this post which operates at 3.3V and is especially suitable for projects with ESP8266 and ESP32.

-To be able to read the data sent by the RF device we will use the RCSwitch library available at https://github.com/sui77/rc-switch/.
-For it to work, we must connect the data output of the receiver to pin D2 of Arduino, since the library uses interrupts to detect the code.
+To read the data sent by the RF device, we will use the RCSwitch library available at https://github.com/sui77/rc-switch/.
+For it to work, we must connect the data output of the receiver to pin D2 of Arduino, as the library uses interrupts to detect the code.

-We open the ReceiveDemo_Simple example of the RCswitch library and load it into Arduino.
-Next, we operate the RF device (press the button, trigger the sensor, etc), and we will see the output as follows.
+We open the ReceiveDemo_Simple example from the RCswitch library and load it into Arduino.
+Then, activate the RF device (press the button, trigger the sensor, etc.), and we will see output like the following.

-If we have not added an additional antenna (they cost a few cents) we may have to put the receiver very close, less than 10cm.
+If we haven’t added an additional antenna (they cost a few cents), we may need to place the receiver very close, less than 10cm.

-That’s how easy.
-That is the code that your device sends when triggered.
-Now we can create a Sketch that checks the received code with those of our devices, to perform the actions we want when we operate the RF device.
+That easy.
+That’s the code your device sends when activated.
+Now we can make a Sketch that checks the received code against those of our devices, to perform the actions we want when the RF device is activated.

-If we now want to “act” like the remote, we just have to load the following Sketch, and change the data for what the RF device has sent in the previous section.
+If we now want to “act” as the remote, we simply have to load the following Sketch and change the data to what the RF device sent in the previous section.

 #include <RCSwitch.h>